-Challenge number Detail of challenge 1 The percentage of pupils eligible for PP attaining the expected level in for newly joined pupils 2 Pupils eligible for PP lack opportunities due to financial disadvantage & may have fewer life experiences

-3 Pupils eligible for PP to have a wide range of physical development opportunities and environments that link to their play & learning 4 Pupils and parents have a positive attitude to attending pre-school and value school life
+Challenge number Detail of challenge 1 EYPP pupils have not always had the educational input before joining school and so there is a gap between the attainment of PP and non-PP pupils.
+2 Pupils eligible for PP lack opportunities, due to financial disadvantage, and may have fewer life experiences.
+PP pupils require opportunities to develop cultural capital.
+3 Pupils who are eligible for PP and need to have a wide range of physical development opportunities and environments that link to their play & learning - they do not always get the opportunities outside school.
+4 Pupils and parents may need support with having a positive attitude to attending pre-school and value school life.
+5 PP pupils may also need support with having a healthy lifestyle - physical health, emotional health, socialising, online safety, stranger danger, oral hygiene, sleep routines, diet.